MORPHONIC LAB XVIII : VOCALUST

 With his bear-strong bass voice, the Dresden Balog floods his own electronic manipulations, drifting from mystical under-swelling to self-stripping sound orgiates.

-The Dresden soprano Barbara Christina Steude provides with her crystal clear voice a well-tempered caesura in classical material before the vocal wonder Daliala Kayros and her electro sound giver Xavos from Sardinia point out the sequence of solo performances with overwhelming vocal and creative power comparable to Diamanda Galas and others.
+The Dresden soprano Barbara Christina Steude provides with her crystal clear voice a well-tempered caesura in classical material before the vocal wonder Dalila Kayros and her electro sound giver Danilo Casti from Sardinia point out the sequence of solo performances with overwhelming vocal and creative power comparable to Diamanda Galas and others.

 The laboratory highlight in the finale is the VOCALUST session of all voices involved: A synergetic experimental arrangement of the highest laboratory appeal, because the laboratory technicians listed here dare such a symbiosis for the first time!